My shopping cart

 Veganism is becoming increasingly popular, and there’s more knowledge about alternatives to animal products, so it’s not too difficult to find a prosecco that’s suitable for vegans.

-There’s a common misconception that vegan options aren’t as tasty, but our Vegan Prosecco certainly proves this wrong.
+There’s a common misconception that vegan options aren’t as tasty, but our vegan-friendly prosecco certainly proves this wrong.
 Keep reading to learn more about vegan prosecco, the difference between vegan prosecco and regular prosecco, and how vegan prosecco tastes.

 Although some prosecco is vegan, many vintners will use animal products when making the wine.
 Wine is made from fermented grapes, so where do the animal products come in?